3/6/07

 We outline our compensation up front in our Exclusive Buyer Agency Agreement (Don't Sign Them Yet blog).
 If there is a bonus to the buyer agent, the buyer gets that in a form of a rebate on the HUD1.
 We can't be bribed to push you into a particular listing. (blog on 10% agent bribes)

-• Photos must be taken with a 15/22mm wide angle camera (like the v570) or from a professional photographer (see Frank's former photo life).
+Simple new requirement: Each listing must have at least 20 photos taken with a 22mm wide angle camera (like the v570) or from a professional photographer.

 Each listing will also have their own domain name.
-No need to point prospects to "HugeRealEstateCompany.com" just to get lost looking at another 10,000 homes.
-Instead prospects can go directly to the photos of the listing with their own domain like: www.2001Odyssey815.com
+No need to point prospects to “HugeRealEstateCompany.com” just to get lost looking at another 10,000 homes.
+Instead prospects can go directly to the photos of the listing with their own domain like: 2001OdysseyUNIT X.com

 #8 Professional Staging